-*Please realize that the values provided represent averages and that the composition of food may vary.
+*Please realize that the values represent averages, and that food composition may vary.

 Fatty Acid composition

-Lard and butter are rich in saturated fatty acids, whereas vegetable oils contain mostly unsaturated fatty acids, the exception being coconut oil (and cocoa butter, not shown).
-What is remarkable is that coconut oil is very rich in medium-chain fatty acids of chain lengths 8 to 12.
-Soybean oil is unique in that it is relatively rich in linolenic acid (C18:3) when compared to other common vegetable oils such as sunflower oil and peanut oil.
+Lard and butter are rich in saturated fatty acids, whereas vegetable oils contain mostly unsaturated fatty acids, except coconut oil (and cocoa butter, not shown).
+What is remarkable is that coconut oil is rich in medium-chain fatty acids of chain lengths 8 to 12.
+Soybean oil is unique in that it is relatively rich in linolenic acid (C18:3) compared to other common vegetable oils such as sunflower and peanut oil.
 Fish oil provides large quantities of fatty acids of chain lengths 20 to 22.
 Typical fatty acids present in fish oil are eicosapentaenoic acid (C20:5) and docosahexaenoic acid (C22:6).
-The oil that contains very high amounts of linolenic acid (approx. 50%) is flaxseed oil (not shown in the table).
+The oil contains very high amounts of linolenic acid (approx. 50%) is flaxseed oil (not shown in the table).

 Lipid Digestion and Absorption

-Before you take up the dietary fat into your body, it needs to digest first.
+Before you take the dietary fat into your body, it must be digested first.
 So here, I will discuss fat digestion or triglyceride digestion.

 When dietary fat enters the small intestine, it causes the secretion of a hormone called cholecystokinin or CCK.
 And this hormone triggers the gallbladder to contract and release its content into the duodenum.
 The primary bile acid that is released is called cholic acid, and this cholic acid usually is attached to amino acids.
 The amino acids turn taurine or glycine to form taurocholate and glycocholate.
 These bile acids we call conjugated bile acids.

-The fatty acids and mono-glycerides released upon digestion of dietary triglycerides from a unique structure called micelle and bile acids are an essential part of these micelles.
-And they facilitate their formation and thereby assist with fat absorption or fatty acid absorption.
+The fatty acids and mono-glycerides released upon digestion of dietary triglycerides from a unique structure called micelle and bile acids are essential to these micelles.
+And they facilitate their formation and assist with fat or fatty acid absorption.
 These fatty acids and the mono-glycerides that are part of the micelles are taken up by the enterocyte, by the intestinal cell.
-Within the enterocyte, they reconvert into triglycerides via a process that we call re-esterification.
+Within the enterocyte, they reconvert into triglycerides via a process called re-esterification.

-These triglycerides that form in the intestinal cell are packed into specialized particles that we call chylomicrons.
+These triglycerides that form in the intestinal cell are packed into specialized particles called chylomicrons.
 These chylomicrons carry the dietary fat throughout the body and are released into the lymphatic circulation into small lymphatic vessels called lacteals.
 Thus, they ultimately reach the blood circulation at the site of the subclavian vein.